Case by case basis

 }

-However, there are so many else-if statements that the program is a bit cumbersome to type.
+However, there are many else-if statements, and the program's input is a bit cumbersome.

-A simpler way to write the above is available only when determining a match with more than one number.
+A simpler way to write this is only when determining matches with multiple numbers.

-The usage of the switch statement ~case is as follows.
+The usage of switch and case statements is as follows.

 switch (conditional expression) {